 South and Southeast Asia (except India)

 Japan (listed clockwise around the main islands)

 Hundreds of lighthouse fans around the world have enriched this site with their assistance, information, suggestions, and corrections.
 For a long time I tried to maintain a list of these many friends and contacts, but it has grown too long (and too out of date) to display here.
-However, I must extend special thanks to Michel Forand for his suggestions and corrections touching essentially every page of this work, and to Jeremy D'Entremont, Ted Sarah, and Klaus Huelse, who have followed the development of the Directory for years.
+However, I must recognize the late Michel Forand for his suggestions and corrections touching essentially every page of this work, and extend thanks to Jeremy D'Entremont, Ted Sarah, and Klaus Huelse, who have followed the development of the Directory for years.
 Each of them has contributed information and support in vital ways, and the Directory would be much less useful without their participation.

 Russ Rowlett, Adjunct Professor of Mathematics

 You are welcome to email the author (firstname.lastname@example.org) with comments and suggestions.

 All material in The Lighthouse Directory is copyright 2018 by Russ Rowlett and the University of North Carolina at Chapel Hill.
 Many images are presented by permission of their copyright holders, as noted under the image.

 Permission is granted to copy portions of the Directory for personal use and study, but all other rights are reserved.
 You are welcome to make links to this page or to any page of the Directory, provided you credit the source and do not present the work as your own.

 Please do not copy the contents of any page of the Directory to another site.
 This is an infringement of copyright, and it also deprives your users of the benefit of improvements and corrections made to the page.
 Everyone has permission to link to this page or to any page of the Directory.

 The information contained in the directory is as accurate as I can make it; please notify me if you find any errors.
 Neither the author nor the University of North Carolina assumes any liability for uses made of the information presented by this web site.